dlinh-n/dlinh-n.github.io/pages/misc.md

 ## Disclaimer

-This website and the underlying repository are under the sole responsibility of its author.
+This website is under the sole responsibility of its author.